desihub/tutorials/README.md

 The [SPectra Analysis & Retrievable Catalog Lab (SPARCL)](https://astrosparcl.datalab.noirlab.edu) contains DESI EDR spectra that were coadded per healpix.
 It is a searchable database that can be used via the Astro Data Lab JupyterLab Notebook.
-The Python client can be installed locally by following these instructions:
+Alternatively, the Python client can be installed locally using:
 ```
 pip install sparclclient
 ```